HaoZeke/gasSweetening-Report/report/md/05_EquipDesign-part.md

 associations and correlations developed before in the literature survey of
 \autoref{part:litRev} by demonstrating calculations for the same.

-# Mechanical Design Of GSU Absorption Tower
+# Mechanical Design of GSU Absorption Tower

 ## Objective

 We will develop here a an estimate of the thickness of the absorption tower used in the Gas Sweetening Unit based on the theory developed in the previous chapter.